Trusted

 Now that we have discussed the Ledger Nano S Plus, let us move back to the head-to-head comparisons.

-Ledger Nano X vs. S: the ultimate showdown
+Ledger Nano X vs. S: The ultimate showdown

-So which Ledger should you choose?
+So, which Ledger should you choose?
 We shall now conduct a Ledger Nano X vs. S roundup across categories to help you make an informed decision.

 Security

-Using cold storage hardware wallet is usually about keeping your crypto secure.
-And both the Ledger hardware wallets do the job perfectly.
+Using a cold storage hardware wallet is usually about keeping your crypto secure.
+And both Ledger hardware wallets do the job perfectly.
 All you need to do is open the exchange from where you would want to buy the crypto.
 Open the companion app (Ledger Live or any other third-party app, if needed), get the specific crypto address from the app, and feed the same into the exchange dashboard to send your digital assets to an offline wallet.

 Plus, both offer initial device-specific pin code support.
 And both work really well with recovery check apps and resources supporting two-factor authentication, like the FIDO U2F app.